pike4/CORE-Dev-Build-1.0/README.md

   <image>sprites/foo.png</image>
 </ImageElement>
 ```
-If there are many instances of ImageElemtent used in a project, adding all of these instances to the XML could become extremely tiresome.
+If there are many similar instances of ImageElemtent used in a project, adding all of these instances to the XML could become extremely tiresome.
 Fortunately, a template can be used to simplify this process:
 ```XML
 <templates>
   <ImageElement name="foo">